short let regulations in UK

 UK Regulations for Short Let Landlords

-Recent years have shown higher numbers of short-term accommodations in major cities like London.
+Recent years have seen an increase in short-term accommodations in major cities like London.
 In 2024, there were 117,000 short-term rentals across the capital.
 Locals have expressed their concern over housing availability.
-With 1 in every 32 homes in London offering short-term accommodations and housing supply straining to meet the market demand, long-term rentals have decreased in numbers as a result.
+With 1 in every 32 homes in London offering short-term accommodations and housing supply struggling to meet market demand, long-term rentals have decreased in number.
 This caused accommodation problems among locals, specifically in long-term rental availability, tenant security, etc.

 It’s no surprise that the government is keeping an eye on properties that offer short-term accommodations.
-It seems that local authorities believe that regulating these properties will keep them from aggravating the housing issues in London.
+It seems that local authorities believe that regulating these properties will prevent them from exacerbating London’s housing issues.

 But that’s not all.
 The UK regulations for short let landlords are also meant to ensure quality short-term accommodation options for guests.
 Forcing landlords to comply with fire risk assessments, gas safety checks, electrical installation condition reports, etc., would ensure that properties in London are protected, safe and well-maintained.